Skip to main content

 2. Network Architecture

 Bitlayer operates on a dual-level architecture that combines a Proof-of-Stake (PoS) consensus for fast block production with a rollup framework that anchors its security to the Bitcoin network.
 The PoS layer allows validators to sequence transactions and produce blocks rapidly, providing a high-throughput, EVM-compatible environment.
 The rollup layer then periodically commits and settles the state of this L2 chain onto the Bitcoin blockchain.
-This design leverages Bitcoin as the ultimate layer for security and data availability, while Bitlayer network serves as a scalable and efficient computational layer.
+This design leverages Bitcoin as the ultimate layer for security and data availability, while Bitlayer Network serves as a scalable and efficient computational layer.

 2.1.
 Network Participants and Roles